B2B Ecommerce Platform Comparison

 Cost/Time to Market

-This is the one-time cost of standing up the ecommerce solution.
+This is the one-time cost of standing up the ecommerce platform.

 Annual cost of ownership

-This is the annual ongoing cost of owning and maintaining the ecommerce solution.
+This is the annual ongoing cost of owning and maintaining the ecommerce platform.
 It includes any license costs as well as maintenance and support.

 Time to market